andrevidela/Research-report/Thesis/index.md

 eitherIntOrString False = Right "we got a string"
 ```

 While this is fine in principle, it comes with a set of drawbacks that cannot be solved without dependent types.
-In order to see this, let us place a hole in the implementation of `eitherIntOrString`:
+To see this, let us place a hole in the implementation of `eitherIntOrString`:

 ```haskell
 eitherIntOrString : Bool -> Either Int String